diegob94/wb2axip_chisel/README.md

 # Installation

-- Install sbt in your system
-- Checkout this repository
+- Checkout this repository and its submodules (git clone --recurse-submodules ... or git submodule update --init --recursive)
 - In the root of this repo checkout
-- Check everithing is okay executing sbt:wb2axip_chisel> test
+- Check everything is okay executing: ./mill wb2axip_chisel.test